wernerkrauss/silverstripe-fluent-export-import/README.md

 #### Parameters:
 * `do_publish` (required): If set to 1, the task will publish the translated content.
+* `force_translation` (optional): If set to 1, the task will translate all content that is untranslated or marked as previoulsy auto translated, even if it was already translated.

 ## Todo
 ### File Import/Export